-As the proposal was agreed to proceed YGG Tan-y-lan pupils and staff weree asked to complete a questionnaire informing the project what they would like to see in the new school.
-These were collated and used by the project team as part of the design workshops with the school.
+If the proposal was to proceed YGG Tan-y-lan pupils and staff would be asked to complete a questionnaire informing the project what they would like to see in the new school.
+These would be collated and used by the project team as part of the design workshops with the school.

-A school update was arranged where the outcomes and how they can/have been used in the design process were discussed.
-Further updates will continue throughout the project.
+A school council update would be arranged where the outcomes can be discussed with them and discuss how they can/have been used in the design process.
+Further updates with the School Council would continue throughout the project and updated as part of any ongoing web updates.